gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/protocol_package/19_prediction_replay_and_dynamic_memory_note.md

 - mismatch pressure
 - replay relevance

+### Step 3 — Balance stored memory and live dynamic memory
+TU+ does not operate from stored choreography memory alone.

+It also reads the dynamic memory already present in:
+- sustained trains
+- sustained couplings
+- persistent field organization
+- unfolding continuity pressure

+This balancing helps determine whether likely continuation is:
+- stable
+- weakening
+- bifurcating
+- reopening
+- or nearing restart

-### Step 3 — Generate candidate train continuations
+### Step 4 — Generate candidate train continuations
 TU+ proposes one or more likely next train candidates.

 These candidates are weighted by: